lmondada/dphil-thesis/content/03_compiler/03_toyir.md

 to a narrow subset of the options that are still being actively explored and developed.
-For the purposes of this thesis, it is sufficient to introduce a simplified "toy" IR.
+For the purposes of this thesis, it is sufficient to introduce a simplified "toy" IR that we will call `minIR`.
 It captures all the expressiveness that we require for hybrid programs whilst remaining sufficiently abstract [^underspec] to be applicable to a variety of IRs and, by extension, programming languages.
 [^underspec]: A critic would say "under-specified".

-Our toy IR is built from statements of the form
+MinIR is built from statements of the form
 ```
 x, y, ... := op<T1, T2, ...>(a, b, c, ...)
 ```